Etale cohomology, purity and formality with torsion coefficients: Introduction

 \subsection{Outline of the paper}

 Let us briefly summarize the structure of this paper.
-In Section \ref{SecModules} we collect the main definitions on weights, Weil and Tate modules.
-We also introduce Weil and Tate complexes as more flexible structures than complexes of Weil and Tate modules.
+In Section \ref{SecModules} we collect the main definitions on weights and Tate modules.
+We also introduce Tate complexes as more flexible structures than complexes of Tate modules.
 In Section \ref{SecEtale} we construct the functor of étale cochains from finite type schemes over $K$ to cochain complexes equipped with automorphisms and compare it with the singular cochains via Artin's theorem.
-The next three sections deal with the homologically graded case.
-In Section \ref{SecBeilinson} we prove a Beilinson-type theorem for the categories of Weil and Tate complexes in terms of equivalences of symmetric monoidal $\infty$-categories.
-In Section \ref{SecFormalFunctors} we give a criterion of $N$-formality for symmetric monoidal functors from chain complexes endowed with a certain $(\Z/m\Z)$-grading.
-We apply this criterion in Section \ref{SecFormalChains}, to prove our main results over $\Q_\l$ and over $\F_\l$ in their chain version.
-The last two sections deal with the cohomologically graded case.
+The next two sections deal with the homologically graded case.
+In Section \ref{SecFormalFunctors} we give a criterion of $N$-formality for symmetric monoidal functors from chain complexes endowed with a certain $\Z/h\Z$-grading.
+We apply this criterion in Section \ref{SecFormalChains}, to prove our main results in their chain version.
+We then address the cohomologically graded case.
 Section \ref{SecFormaldgas} is the analogue of Section \ref{SecFormalFunctors} for the case of cohomological dg-algebras.
-Again, we give a criterion of formality for dg-algebras endowed with a $(\Z/m\Z)$-graded weight decomposition.
+We study Massey products and give a criterion of formality for dg-algebras endowed with a $\Z/h\Z$-graded weight decomposition.
 These results are applied in Section \ref{SecFormalCochains} to prove our main results in the cochain setting.